richardtallent/vue-simple-calendar/README.md

 * `drag-over-date(event, date)`: fires multiple times as an event is hovered over a date
 * `drop-on-date(event, date)`: fired when an event is dropped on a date

-*Note in the above, `event` refers to the calendar "event" involved in the activity, not the DOM "event".
-The word "event" here is a bit overloaded.*
+*Note in the above, `event` refers to the **normalized** version of the calendar "event" involved in the activity.
+For more information, see the "event" slot below.

 ## Slots